sjml/dungen/docs/notes.md

 ## TODO
-1. pathfinding (in Lua?)
+1. choice presentation (tiles, die rolls)
+    - means some kind of UI description from Lua, plus "wait for it" where VM stops processing momentarily
+    - might mean a more "real" UI system :-/
 2. constraint solver (in Lua?)
-3. choice presentation (tiles, die rolls)
-    - means some kind of UI description from Lua, plus "wait for it" where VM stops processing momentarily
+    - don't overdo it; just build what is needed as it is needed
-4. HLVM exceptions (C + Lua invoking)
+3. HLVM exceptions (C + Lua invoking)
-5. player choice to overrule random tiles or die rolls (in Lua?)
+4. player choice to overrule random tiles or die rolls (in Lua?)

 ## Horizon
 * specify (and store) random seed